Let’s do Seychelles!

 Although the water is chlorinated, we advise that you stick to bottled or boiled water.

-The first thing you will notice is that Seychellois are incredibly friendly and hospitable people.
+The first thing you will notice is that Seychellois people are incredibly friendly and hospitable.
 Shaking hands is a customary greeting for both men and women.
 If you are lucky enough to be invited to a local’s house, take a simple gift.
-You will be treated to mouthwatering local cuisine.
+You will be treated to mouthwatering local seychellois cuisine.

 Gratuity is usually included in the bill at hotels, restaurants, for porters and taxi driver services.
 That said, if you’re very happy with the service, there is no reason not to add something extra.